awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 + date - A value that specifies the date when the student was absent.
 + firstName - A String value that specifies the student's first name.
 + lastName - A String  value that specifies the student's last name.
-+ mobile - A String value that specifies the mobile number.
++ mobileNumber - A String value that specifies the mobile number.
-+ phone - A String value that specifies the home phone number.
++ phoneNumber - A String value that specifies the home phone number.
 + email - A String value that specifies the email address.

 Add a couple of records so your Workflow executes.